-O: Methods of Instruction Students will work a 35 hour week in the clinical practice setting ove instructor and under the direct supervision of a registered Contact Ler will participate as a team member of the staff in the clinical setting, pr preparation and dispensing. ns Fitter, who will act as a preceptor.
-The student P: Textbooks and Materials to be Purchased by Students Douglas College Courseware : Contact Lens Clinical Practice Manual Q: Means of Assessment This is a MASTERY course.
-Evaluation of the course will be based on the course objectives and be consistent with college policies on course evaluation.
-Students will receive detailed outlines of performance expectations at the beginning of the course.
+0: Methods of Instruction Students will work a 35-hour week in the clinical practice sett an instructor and under the direct supervision of a registered C. The student will participate as a team member of the staff in the regarding contact lens preparation and dispensing. ontact Lens Fitter, who will act as a preceptor.
+P: : Textbooks and Materials to be Purchased by Students Douglas College Courseware : Contact Lens Practice Manual Q: : Means of Assessment This is a MASTERY course.
+Evaluation of the course will be based on the course objectives and be consiste with college policies on course evaluation.
+Students will receive detailed outlines of performance expecta Students will receive detailed outlines of performance expectations at the beginning of the course.
 Evaluation for mastery will include the following components: Satisfactory performance of objectives as assessed by the course instructor.
 Satisfactory performance of objectives as assessed by the course preceptor.
 Student participation in evaluation of own performance.
-Evaluation records will be completed by the course instructor following consultation with the preceptor and the student.
-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR Yes Course Designer(s) Education Council/Curriculum Committee Representative Dean/Director Registrar
+Evaluation records will be completed by the course instructor following consultation with the preceptor and the student R: : Prior Learning Assessment and Recognition: specify whether Prior Learning Assessment and Recognition: specify whether course is open for PLAR Yes Course Perion of (s) dia Carail Carail and Carailla Bassachia Course Designer(s) E ation Council / Curriculum Committee Representative Dean / Director strar